Werner-Staeblein/Project-3/README.md

 **[GitHub](https://github.com/)** The code files, README files and assets are stored on GitHub.
 The code on GitHub was pushed from Git

-**[Git](https://git-scm.com/)** The version control system Git was used to document development of the website and to push code to the GitHub repository.
+**[Git](https://git-scm.com/)** The version control system Git was used to document the development of the application and to push code to the GitHub repository.
 The specific reasons for the commit are reflected in the respective commit message

 **[Heroku](https://www.heroku.com/)** Heroku is a platform as a service (PaaS) to build, run, and operate applications cloud-based.
 It was used to deploy the website